Brand Names: Apriso, Asacol HD, Delzicol, Lialda, Pentasa

 Mesalamine may also be used for purposes not listed in this medication guide.

-What are the possible side effects of mesalamine oral (Apriso)?
+What are the possible side effects of mesalamine?

-Stop taking mesalamine and call your doctor at once if you have a serious side effect such as:
+Stop using mesalamine and call your doctor at once if you have:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.